fitbenchmarking/fitbenchmarking/docs/source/users/problem_definition_files/spinw.rst

     [spinw_y, spinw_e, msk] = sigvar_get(w);

-  The next line of code converts elements that have null values of `y` from the msk array from 1 to 0.
+  Any elements in msk that have a corresponding element in spinw_y that is equal to zero will be set to zero.
+  The purpose of this is to exclude these elements from subsequent calculations, since they are not informative.

   .. code-block:: matlab